Switzerland in the Napoleonic era: Act of Mediation

 The Swiss Confederation was re-established as a result of the Act of Mediation issued by Napoleon Bonaparte on 19 February 1803 in the aftermath of the Stecklikrieg.
 The period of Swiss history from 1803 to 1815 is itself known as Mediation.
 The act abolished the previous Helvetic Republic, which had existed since the invasion of Switzerland by French troops in March 1798.
 After the withdrawal of French troops in July 1802, the Republic collapsed (Stecklikrieg).
 The Act of Mediation was Napoleon's attempt at a compromise between the Ancien Régime and a Republic.
 This intermediary stage of Swiss history lasted until the Restoration of 1815.

 In 1803 Napoleon's Act of Mediation partially restored the sovereignty of the cantons, and the former subject territories of Aargau, Thurgau, Vaud, and Ticino became cantons with equal rights.

 Likewise, the Three Leagues, formerly an associate (Zugewandter Ort) but not a full member of the confederacy, became a full member as the canton of Graubünden.
 The city of St. Gallen, also historically an associate of the confederacy, along with its own former subject territories (and with those formerly belonging to the Abbey of Saint Gall) became a full member as the canton of St. Gallen, for a total of nineteen cantons.

-In contrast, the territories of Biel, Valais, the former Principality of Neuchâtel (the later canton of Neuchâtel), of the Bishopric of Basel (the later Bernese Jura), and of Geneva did not become part of the Swiss confederacy until the end of the Napoleonic era.
+In contrast, the territories of Biel, Valais, the Principality of Neuchâtel (later canton of Neuchâtel), of the Bishopric of Basel (later Bernese Jura), and of the Republic of Geneva (later canton of Geneva) did not become part of the Swiss confederacy until the end of the Napoleonic era.